Asbestos - Community Information

 A Friable Asbestos Licence is required to remove, repair or disturb any amount of friable asbestos, such as sprayed limpet, asbestos cloth, millboard and pipe lagging.

-Licences are issued under the NSW Occupational Health and Safety Act 2000 (OHS Act 2000) and the NSW Occupational Health and Safety Regulation 2001 (OHS Regulation).
+Licences are issued under the NSW Work Health and Safety Regulation 2011 (WHS Regulation).

 The WorkCover Authority of NSW issues both bonded asbestos and friable asbestos licences.
 Licence application forms along with other information in respect to the demolition, health effects, legislation and working with asbestos are available on the WorkCover Authority of NSW website.